Nim (programming language): Use of other libraries

 A Nim program can use any library which can be used in a C, C++, or JavaScript program.
-Language bindings exist for many libraries, including GTK, Qt QML, wxWidgets, SDL 2, Raylib, Godot, UE5, Cairo, OpenGL, Vulkan, WinAPI, zlib, libzip, OpenSSL and cURL.
-Nim works with PostgreSQL, MySQL, and SQLite databases.
+Language bindings exist for many libraries, including GTK, Qt QML, wxWidgets, SDL 2, Raylib, Godot, UE5, Cairo, OpenGL, Vulkan, Windows API (WinAPI), zlib, libzip, OpenSSL and cURL.
+Nim works with databases PostgreSQL, MySQL, and SQLite.

-There are open source tools of various degree of support that can be used to interface Nim with Lua, Julia, Rust, C#, and Python programming languages or transpile Nim to TypeScript.
+Open source tools exist, of various degrees of support, that can be used to interface Nim with the languages Lua, Julia, Rust, C#, and Python, or transpile Nim to TypeScript.

 Examples

 Hello world

 The "Hello, World!" program in Nim: